kevhwa/encrypted-email-system/README.md

 #### To setup what we have so far:

-Note: "tree" can be any directory name
+Note: "tree" can be any directory name.
+The `create_intermediate_ca.sh` script, for now, asks for a password to access root files in the creation of the certificate.
+The password here is "pass".

 ```
 $ ./create-tree.sh tree